-We offer incentives such as promotion coupons to consumers on JDDJ, and such incentive expenses are recorded as selling and marketing expenses because they serve to promote our JDDJ platform.
-Such incentive expenses amounted to RMB362.1 million, RMB782.5 million and RMB937.7 million (US\$134.7 million) for 2017, 2018 and 2019, respectively.
-As the amounts of consumer incentives largely depend on our business decisions and market conditions, our past practices may not be indicative of near-term trend.
+We offer incentives such as promotion coupons to consumers on JDDJ, and such incentive expenses are recorded as selling and marketing expenses because they serve to promote our JDDJ platform and the persons who receive promotion coupons are not our customers.
+Such incentive expenses amounted to RMB362.1 million, RMB782.5 million (US\$109.5 million), RMB517.0 million, and RMB599.0 million (US\$83.8 million) for 2017, 2018, and the first nine months of 2018 and 2019, respectively.

 Advertising and marketing expenses, primarily representing media advertising expenses, are another important component of our selling and marketing expenses.
-It amounted to RMB156.3 million, RMB118.8 million and RMB133.7 million (US\$19.2 million) for 2017, 2018 and 2019, respectively.
+It amounted to RMB156.3 million, RMB118.8 million (US\$16.6 million), RMB88.5 million, and RMB82.9 (US\$11.6 million) for 2017, 2018, and the first nine months of 2018 and 2019, respectively.

 General and administrative expenses.
 Our general and administrative expenses mainly consist of amortization of intangible assets purchased in the acquisition of JDDJ, payroll and related costs for employees engaging in general corporate functions, share-based compensation, professional fees and other general corporate expenses, as well as expenses associated with the use by these functions of facilities and equipment.
 The amortization of intangible assets primarily represents amortization of the business cooperation agreement ("BCA"), non-compete commitment ("NCC") arising from our acquisition of JDDJ in 2016.
-It amounted to RMB144.8 million, RMB142.5 million and RMB148.1 (US\$21.3 million) for 2017, 2018 and 2019, respectively.
+It amounted to RMB144.8 million, RMB142.5 million (US\$19.9 million) and RMB110.4 (US\$15.4 million) for 2017, 2018 and the first nine months of 2019, respectively.
 We expect that our general and administrative expenses will increase in absolute amounts in the foreseeable future, as we hire additional personnel and incur additional expenses related to the anticipated growth of our business and our operation as a public company after the completion of this offering.